gl-yziquel/maintenance/README.md

 to give a shot at packaging it.

 * The [python-parse-2D][parse2D] repository.
 The packaging was not conventional.
-It now builds with `python -m build --wheel` from the root folder.
+It now builds with `python -m build --wheel` from the root folder              .

 [legit]: https://github.com/gl-yziquel/legit
 [legit-mleka]: https://mleku.net/legit